 Banner Credit: zardo - stock.adobe.com

 Latin, the language evolved from Ancient Rome, was an official and common language in the Catholic World in Middle Age.
 Though it has become an ancient language due to its disappearance from daily use, it is still a frequently taught language in universities.
-Latin is often used in mottos and other niche circumstances.
+Latin is often used in mottos and other niche circumstances (You will see the famous example below).
+Vatican City, The Holy See, is the only country that still recognizes Latin as its official language.

 Motto: Lux et Veritas = Light and Truth